 - Decide how to evaluate, select, and oversee the firms and individual advisors who are right for you and your family.
 Do you make decisions based on trust, service, or performance?

-- Learn how trusts and other sophisticated planning instruments can reduce tax exposure, protect privacy, provide flexibility, and serve a family’s many generations without inevitably spoiling them.
+- Learn how trusts and other sophisticated planning instruments can reduce tax exposure, protect privacy, provide flexibility, and serve a family’s many generations without potentially spoiling them

-- Explore governance systems that help your family to steward assets wisely and that encourage your family members to flourish.
-After all, human capital is your family’s most important asset.
+- Explore governance systems that help your family steward assets wisely and encourage your family members to flourish.
+After all, human capital is your family’s most important asset

 - Learn five lessons from families that successfully maintain and grow their wealth within thriving families for multiple generations.
 These lessons can be rolled up into the concept of “entrepreneurial stewardship” that reinforces rigor and vigor.
 Wealth doesn’t necessarily demotivate; in fact, wealth and the skill to use it purposefully is a powerful combination

 - Finish the program with a list of action items that will make a real impact on your wealth management